 Additionally, a Nielsen survey found that 66% of global consumers are willing to pay more for products and services from companies that are committed to positive social and environmental impact, further demonstrating that consumers are willing to buy from and pay a premium for a company’s product or service that aligns with their standards.

 Employees and consumers will likely be attracted or retained as a result of community investment efforts, but it is the local and global communities that will always benefit from these efforts.

-Community investment isn’t confined to aiding your local community; global communities can also reap the benefits, as well.
-For example, fundraising can be executed virtually, helping a handful of global causes provide clean drinking water, expand financial access, or preserve natural systems.
+Community investment isn’t confined to aiding your local community; global communities can reap the benefits, as well.
+For example, a fundraiser can be executed virtually, helping a handful of global causes provide clean drinking water, expand financial access, or preserve natural systems.
 Regardless of a nonprofit or charity’s vision, the money your organization raises (even from halfway across the world) has a direct impact on these causes, making their vision possible.

 4) Increases employee retention

 Research shows that companies who commit to CSR—investing their resources into the community— can reduce staff turnover rates by 50%.
 You may wonder, however, how community investment initiatives can lead to increased retention.

 Let’s look at a community investment initiative, volunteer work, to support this finding: